likhonsh3ikh/smart-contracts/README.md

 # Advanced Smart Contracts Collection

 This repository contains a curated and automatically updated collection of smart contracts used by reputable cryptocurrency tokens across various blockchain networks.
-It includes advanced features such as honeypot detection, security checks, and a modern, responsive interface.
+It includes advanced security checks, honeypot detection, and a modern, responsive web interface for exploring the contracts.

 ## Features

-- Multi-chain support (Ethereum, Binance Smart Chain, Polygon)
-- Automated contract syncing and validation
+- Automatic contract syncing from multiple blockchain networks
-- Honeypot detection and security analysis
+- Advanced security and honeypot checks
-- SEO-optimized content
+- SEO-optimized web interface
-- Responsive design for all devices
+- Responsive design for mobile and desktop devices
-- Real-time contract data updates
+- Integration with public blockchain explorers and analysis tools

 ## Supported Networks

 - Ethereum
 - Binance Smart Chain (BSC)
 - Polygon
+- Avalanche
+- Fantom

 ## Directory Structure